 In 1970, Mrs. Sandra Osler was elected the President of the Association of Junior Leagues International.
 She was the first woman from Harrisburg to head the national organization.

 In 1971, the League donated funds to Yoke Crest, Inc., a halfway house for parolees.
 Members also tutored residents and gave seminars in areas like speaking, arts, and gardening.

 In 1973, the League began the Dauphin County Child Care project and used a seventeen-foot mobile unit to tour shopping centers and help recruit parents for adoptive and foster homes for hard to place children.
 This was the first time the League partnered with a governmental agency.

 Susquehanna Group Home

-- The home was a long term residence for adolescent girls who were referred by Dauphin County or the juvenile court system.
+In 1975, the Susquehanna Group Home was opened.
+The League researched the project, invested money, and took out a ten-year mortgage on the property.
+The home was a long term residence for adolescent girls who were referred by Dauphin County or the juvenile court system.